-- 10.412 In submitting travel vouchers for payment from funds in the State Treasury, component institutions should recognize the regulations of the State Comptroller with respect to such claims. - 10.42 Travel vouchers for reimbursement of all official travel authorized pursuant to the foregoing provisions shall be approved and signed as follows: - 10.421 System Administration Reimbursement for all travel by employees of the System Administration shall be approved either by the President of the System or his delegate, or the Director of Accounting or Assistant Director of Accounting of The University of Texas at Austin. - 10.422 Component Institutions Reimbursement for all travel by employees of the component institutions shall be approved either by the President of the System or by the institutional administrative officers designated below chief administrative officer or chief business officer or other senior administrative or fiscal officers as may be delegated in writing by the chief administrative officer and the chief business officer.
+Travel vouchers for reimbursement of all official travel autho-10.42 rized pursuant to the foregoing provisions shall be approved and signed as follows:

+- 10.421 System Administration Reimbursement for all travel by employees of the System Administration shall be approved either by the President of the System or his delegate, or the Director of Accounting or Assistant Director of Accounting of The University of Texas at - Component Institutions Reimbursement for all travel 10.422 by employees of the component institutions shall be approved either by the President of the System or by the institutional administrative officers designated below:

+chief administrative officer or chief business officer or other senior administrative or fiscal officers as may be delegated in writing by the chief administrative officer and the chief business officer.
 Such delegations shall be approved by the President of the System and filed with the Secretary to the Board and the State Comptroller of Public Accounts, together with the names of the individuals occupying the positions named.

-- 10.43 Allowances for Meals and Lodging (Including Per Diem), Trans portation and Related Expenses. --Provisions of the applicable current appropriations act and the Travel Regulations Act of 1959 (Article 6823a VTCS), as amended, shall govern such allowances. - 10.431 Exceptions to Per Diem Allowance-- - 10.4311 Chief administrative officers shall be reimbursed for their actual meals, lodging, and incidental expenses (exclusive of expenses related to motor vehicles for which transportation is paid) when traveling on official business either in or out of state.
+Allowances for Meals and Lodging (Including Per Diem), Transportation and Related Expenses. -- Provisions of the applicable 10.43 current appropriations act and the Travel Regulations Act of 1959 (Article 6823a VTCS), as amended, shall govern such allowances.
+10.431 Exceptions to Per Diem Allowance-- related to motor vehicles for which transportation is paid) when traveling on official business either in or out of state.